 Before we look at the elearning process, let’s see how this relates to traditional learning.
 In a classroom environment, you are actively communicating.
 That means the facilitator is continually giving and receiving information.
 This happens during conversation and by reading body language and other communication cues.
 Because of this you can assess the learner’s understanding and your ability to communicate the lesson and then make any adjustments on the fly.

 The elearning process is a little different because you do not have a way to alter the course content to enable better communication of your content.
-It is a closed loop process.
+It is closed process.
 In an elearning environment you deliver content and the learner is dependent on processing it.
 Since the learner has no way to communicate with you, you do not know if the learner is “getting it.”
 Because of this, you have to build a way to assess the learner’s understanding and provide meaningful feedback.

 From my experience, this is where many elearning courses fall down.
 Typically, they are focused on content delivery and have limited opportunities to assess the learner’s understanding and provide the right type of feedback.